Skip to main content

 4. Nicotine-Only Cardiovascular Effects

-Nicotine itself acts as a sympathomimetic — it temporarily raises heart rate by 10–20 bpm and increases blood pressure by approximately 5–10 mmHg.
-These effects are transient and return to baseline between uses.
-For healthy adults, this is comparable to the cardiovascular effect of a cup of coffee.
-However, people with existing cardiovascular conditions, uncontrolled hypertension, or arrhythmias should consult a physician before using any nicotine product.
+Nicotine itself acts as a sympathomimetic and can temporarily raise heart rate and blood pressure (FDA (2016)).
+For specific data on ZYN products, see our deep dive on whether ZYNs are bad for you.
+People with existing cardiovascular conditions, uncontrolled hypertension, or arrhythmias should consult a physician before using any nicotine product.

 Common Side Effects of Nicotine Pouches

-Most users experience some mild side effects, particularly when starting out or trying a higher strength.
-These are well-documented and typically resolve quickly:
+Some users experience side effects, particularly when starting out or trying a higher strength.
+Many are temporary, but persistent symptoms should not be ignored:

 Gum Irritation